heyakyra/Vue.Draggable/README.md

 kebab-case propery are supported: for example `ghost-class` props will be converted to `ghostClass` sortable option.

-Example setting handle, sortable and a group option:
+Example setting handle, sortable, setData, and a group option:
 ```HTML
 <draggable
         v-model="list"